yeorok/morphik-core/docs/telemetry.md

-# DataBridge Telemetry
+# Morphik Telemetry

-DataBridge includes an anonymous telemetry system to help us understand how the library is being used and to improve its functionality.
+Morphik includes an anonymous telemetry system to help us understand how the library is being used and to improve its functionality.
 We take privacy very seriously and ensure that no personally identifiable information (PII) is ever collected.

 ## What We Collect